Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 HECS debts and estates

-Q. Does my HECS debt die when I do, or does it get passed on to my dependants?
+Q. Does my HECS debt die when I do, or does it get passed on to my dependents?

-If any of these situations sounds like you and you need help with your ATO obligations please contact us or book an appointment.
+If any of these situations sound like you and you need help with your ATO obligations, please contact us to book an appointment today.